18 Ways to Use Mason Jars in the Kitchen

 You can learn how to make your own vinegar by clicking on this link here.

-Use 15: Jars for Sourdough Starter
+Use 15: Create Your Sourdough Starter in a Jar

 Not everyone finds it easy to start their own sourdough from scratch.
-Hint: if you’re struggling to get a starter up and going, use rye flour.
-Make your starter in a wide mouth, quart (1 litre) jar.
-It’ll look pretty on the counter and make the process just that much more rewarding.
+Hint: if you're struggling to get a starter up and going, use rye flour.

 Want to keep a bundle of herbs fresh?
 Fill a pint/500 ml jar with water and put the herbs in it, like you would a bouquet of flowers.
 Refrigerate until you're ready to use.

-Use 17: Jars as Refrigerator Containers
+Use 17: Turn Jars into Refrigerator Containers

 Instead of putting your leftover soup and bone broth in a Tupperware container, pour it into a large mason jar, cap with a lid and refrigerate until you're ready to use.

-Use 18: A Flower Vase Mason Jar
+Use 18: Keep Flower Bouquets in a Mason Jar

-Have you ever found yourself short a vase?
 Mason jars (especially the old, thick ones) make excellent flower vases.
-With their wide base, they’re unlike to tip over and the two paired together (flowers and mason jar) will add real country charm to your kitchen!
+With their wide base, they're unlike to tip over and the two paired together (flowers and mason jar) will add real country charm to your kitchen!

-In Conclusion
+Conclusion

-These are 18 different ways you can use mason jars in the kitchen!
-Every country woman has “mason jar” tricks up her sleeve and I’ve about exhausted my resources in this post.
-But I’d love to hear what your mason jar tips are!
-You’re more than welcome to share them in the comments below.
+Every country woman has "mason jar" tricks up her sleeve and I've about exhausted my resources in this post.
+But I'd love to hear what your mason jar tips are!
+You're more than welcome to share them in the comments below.

-Great ideas♡♡
+1. Great ideas♡♡

 Thanks so much for sharing